Gray Death: The New Killer on the Street

-How Deadly Is It?
+How Deadly Is Gray Death?

 With the inclusion of fentanyl, carfentanil, and U-47700, gray death has the potential to be the deadliest drug on the street today.
-Because a dose that isn’t even visible to the eye can kill you (depending on what’s in the batch) someone trying to take the amount of heroin they are used to can die in minutes.5,7
+Because a dose that isn’t even visible to the eye can kill you (depending on what’s in the batch), someone trying to take the amount of heroin they are used to taking can die in minutes.5,7

 Fortunately, the same tools and methods used to reverse a heroin overdose can be used to reverse a gray death overdose, but the process is more challenging.
 A gray death overdose might require multiple doses of naloxone (Narcan).
-Some people will need up to 10 doses to recover,6 which can be a huge problem since family members or first responders may not have that amount on hand.
+Some people will need up to 10 doses to recover,6 which can be a huge problem, since family members or first responders may not have this amount on hand.

 Gray death is arguably one of the most concerning drugs when it comes to the risk of overdose, but it might not even be the worst.
 Manufacturers are constantly producing new substances to evade laws that struggle to keep up with a changing drug landscape.
 Unfortunately, heroin users end up unwittingly serving as the testers for these new products and paying with their lives.